TranPhucVinh/C/Introduction/Data structure/JSON/README.md

 # Library

-cJSON library from ``DaveGamble/cJSON``, [version 1.7.15, released this Aug 25, 2021](https://github.com/DaveGamble/cJSON/releases/tag/v1.7.15)
+cJSON library from ``DaveGamble/cJSON``, [version 1.7.15, released this Aug 25, 2021](https://github.com/DaveGamble/cJSON/releases/tag/v1.7.15).
+For software implementations, download the source code from this release link.

 cJSON accepts ``""`` for field name, and doesn't accept ``''``.